Wangchimei/javascript_advanced/readme.md

 ### Functions vs Methods

 Methods are functions but they are functions that are associated with Objects.
-Even though, they are both functions but the way to invoke a function and a method is different.
+Even though they are both functions, but the way to invoke a function and a method is different.
 To invoke functions: using by calling function name and parentheses, such as `greet()`
 To invoke methods: using `.` (dot notation) on value itself, such as `name.toUpperCase()`